AdaCore/why3/doc/itp.rst

 Generating a realization
 ~~~~~~~~~~~~~~~~~~~~~~~~

+.. index:: realize, tool; realize

 Generating the skeleton for a theory is done by passing to the
-``realize`` command a driver suitable for realizations, the names of the
+:program:`why3 realize` command a driver suitable for realizations, the names of the
 theories to realize, and a target directory.

 ::